What is auto-enrolment?

-The government has introduced legislation with the aim of making people save more for their retirement through an automatic enrolment scheme their work place will provide.
-It requires all UK employers to auto-enrol eligible workers into an employer pension scheme whereby they must also contribute.
+The government has introduced legislation with the aim of helping people to save more for their retirement through an automatic enrolment scheme their work place will provide.
+It requires all UK employers to auto-enrol eligible workers into an employer pension scheme to which they must also contribute.
 Failure to comply with this new legislation will incur fines and penalties for the company.
 The workplace pensions came into force back in 2012 for larger corporations and from 2015 onwards for smaller businesses.

 Who does it apply to?

 Your workforce will fall into one of three categories;